Aeolia1/basic-parser-interpreter/README.md

 # basic-parser-interpreter-for-MATLAB
 A basic recursive descent parser with an interpreter that compiles the inputs.
-The function is the same as the basic SQL syntax, including create, update, select, etc. and compound logic processing (Java);
+The function is the same as the basic MATLAB syntax

+## Project Background
+- Course work： Nlab
+- Named after Dr Neill Campbell, Director of Programming in C unit at University of Bristol